vachhaniparth96/Project-1-Mastermind-Game/README.md

 ## About the Game

 Welcome to Mastermind!
-Mastermind is originally a two-player code breaking board game that was invented by a man named Mordecai Meirowitz in 1970.
+Mastermind is originally a two-player code breaking board game that was invented by a man named Mordecai Meirowitz in 1970, which is based off another game called Bulls and Cows which is played using paper and pencil.
 This rendition is a single-player version where the player is tasked with cracking a randomly generated code using their deductive reasoning skills by interpreting the hints given to them as the game progresses.
 The rules and gameplay loop for this game are relatively simple and are as follows:

 * A random code of 4 colors is randomly generated from a selection of 6.
 Colors are allowed to be repeated within the code sequence.
 * The player has 6 attempts to figure out the code by submitting guesses.